The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Axion-Like Fields from the -Torsion

-We can now impose the Bianchi identity (\ref{string_bianchi_index}) as a constraint in the path integral of the action (\ref{unitary_strin_action_final}), following \cite{Duncan:1992vz,bms}.
-We do this by inserting the identity as a delta functional in the path integral:
+We can now impose the Bianchi identity (\ref{string_bianchi_index}) as a constraint in the path integral of the action~(\ref{unitary_strin_action_final}), following~\cite{Duncan:1992vz,bms}.
+We accomplish this by inserting the identity as a delta functional in the path integral:

-We can express this delta functional as a path integral of a pseudoscalar Lagrange multiplier field $b(x)$:\footnote{The partition function \eqref{deltafunct} is parity ($P$) even, while the CS anomaly $\mathcal G (\boldsymbol{\omega}, \boldsymbol{A})$ is parity odd.
-Hence, the field $b(x)$ must be a pseudoscalar so that the right-hand-side of \eqref{deltab} below is parity even, thus matching the even-parity nature of its left-hand side.}
+We can express this delta functional as a path integral of a pseudoscalar Lagrange multiplier field $b(x)$\footnote{The partition function \eqref{deltafunct} is parity ($P$)-even, while the CS anomaly $\mathcal G (\boldsymbol{\omega}, \boldsymbol{A})$ is parity-odd.
+Hence, the~field $b(x)$ must be pseudoscalar so that the right-hand side of \eqref{deltab} below is parity-even, thus matching the even-parity nature of its left-hand side.}:

-where we have performed a partial integration to move the partial derivative to $b$ and discarded the total derivative term.
-Thus our effective action becomes
+where we perform a partial integration to move the partial derivative to $b$ and discard the total derivative term.
+Thus, our effective action becomes

 This action is still quadratic in $\mathcal{H}$ and, therefore, can be integrated out analytically.
-To this end, we first write it in the form:
+To~this end, we first write it in the following form:

 where

 and